jm2826/Joels-Logs-Analysis-Project/README.md

 * CD to folder where your project folder is
 * Run Python file by typing: python filename.py then enter

+## Create View Statements
+Instead of a complex psql query, I created to views for number 3.
+Here are the teo queries:

+*create view num as SELECT to_char(time, 'yyyy-mm-dd') as date, count(*) FROM log where status like '404%' GROUP BY date;
+*create view dem as SELECT to_char(time, 'yyyy-mm-dd') as date, count(*) FROM log GROUP BY date;

 ## Contributing
 Please see CONTRIBUTING.md.